GivherLLC/givher/content/all-events/cpca-pac-capitol-day-reception.md

 eventButtonLinkTwo: mailto:events@givher.com
 eventDescriptionMarkdown: >-
   Join us for an evening of cocktails and connection!
-Your contribution helps us fight for your rights—not just today, but for the future.
+Your contribution helps us fight for healthcare rights—not just today, but for the future.

   A **monthly donation of $30** isn’t just support—it’s a commitment to the long game.
 Policy and advocacy don’t happen overnight.
 Real change takes persistence, strategy, and the resources to sustain momentum.